Common Settings for Auth Modules

 The Common Settings page displays configuration options that are applied to all of the authentication modules in YouTrack.
 To access this page, select Auth Modules from the Access Management section of the Administration menu, then click the Common settings link in the toolbar.

-The following settings are displayed at the top of the page:
+The following settings are shown on the General tab:

 For installations that create user accounts from incoming email messages with the Mailbox Integration or tickets that are imported with the Zendesk Integration, this option prevents users from registering accounts that can be used to gain unauthorized access to YouTrack and other applications in your business environment.